Whether building it yourself or hiring a designer, almost everyone I have spoken with reported that their websites take much longer than anticipated.

 Perfectionism is a productivity slayer.
 If you need things to be right, perfect, pristine, you’ll struggle to get your website done.

 Even if you hire someone else to do it, your perfectionism will keep them busy because you’ll always want to tweak something.

 As a tip, consider websites as an ongoing “work in progress.”

-I would say a “perfect” website is one that’s out there, that has traffic, that is generating leads.
+A “perfect” website is live, that has traffic, that is generating leads.
 So, get your site up and start tracking and then improve it towards perfect.

 If you’re like, “Whatever, Kenn, I’m going to make this website amazing before I launch it to the world,” then add four weeks.